By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 Section by: Nathanael Seen

-class maintains 2 integers; creditsRequired
+The Credits class maintains 2 integers; creditsRequired and creditsFulfilled, for

 storing both the total number of course credits (MCs) required for graduation,